 The name of your nonprofit corporation cannot be the same as, or confusingly similar to, the name of any other nonprofit or for-profit corporation existing or authorized to do business in New Mexico.
 To see if your proposed name is available, you can search the New Mexico business name database on the Secretary of State's website.

-You create your nonprofit entity by filing a certificate of incorporation with the New Mexico Secretary of State.
+You create your nonprofit entity by filing a certificate of incorporation with the New Mexico Secretary of State and paying the $25 filing fee (as of June 2020).
 Your articles of organization must include basic information such as:

 The Secretary of State has a fillinable nonprofit articles of incorporation form on its website which you can use to create your nonprofit corporation.
 Complete and file your articles following the instructions provided on the Secretary of State's website.

 The articles form on the state's website does not include language required by the IRS to obtain your 501(c)(3) federal tax-exempt status.
 To receive 501(c)(3) tax-exempt status from the IRS, you'll need to have certain additional specific language in your articles, including:

 For more information on IRS requirements for tax exemption, including sample language, see IRS Publication 557, Tax-Exempt Status for Your Organization, available on the IRS website.
 Make sure you include both the state and federal tax-exempt required language in the articles you create.

 Before you file your articles of organization, you'll need to have bylaws that comply with New Mexico law.
 Your bylaws contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in New Mexico.
 Your bylaws do not need to be filed with the state -- they are your internal operating manual.

 Your first board meeting is usually referred to as the organizational meeting of the board.
 The board should take such actions as: